Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 LSU Stats and Trends

-- In LSU's 11 games this year, it has four wins against the spread.

-- This season, the Tigers have two ATS wins in three games as an underdog of 6.5 points or more.
+- The Tigers have covered the spread twice this year when underdogs by 6.5 points or more (in three chances).

-- LSU's games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).
+- LSU has gone over the point total in 27.3% of its opportunities this season (three times in 11 games with a set point total).

-- LSU is 3-5 against the spread and 4-4 overall when the team picks up over 319.8 yards.
+- LSU is 3-5 against the spread and 4-4 overall when the team amasses over 319.8 yards.

 - The Tigers have turned the ball over 13 times, two fewer times than the Aggies have forced turnovers (15).